 We are thrilled to announce that 15 year-old Mustafa Abed, accompanied by his mother, Nidhal, has returned from Iraq to Portland for a several month stay to obtain urgently needed medical care.
-Oregon PSR has been been collecting funds to support Mustafa's health needs, and now we are working with the non-profit group Palestine Children’s Relief Fund (PCRF), which is officially sponsoring Mustafa’s medical care visit to Portland.
+Oregon PSR has been been collecting funds to support Mustafa's health needs, and we are now working with the non-profit group Palestine Children’s Relief Fund, which is officially sponsoring Mustafa’s medical care visit to Portland.

 Update 5/16: Oregon PSR is now accepting donations for an adaptive bike and medical supplies for Mustafa to take home to Iraq.
 Visit our donation page and write "Mustafa" in the special designations field.

 In the coming weeks and months, there will be multiple community opportunities to interact with and support Mustafa and Nidhal.
 If you would like to volunteer, email me to be put in touch with the PCRF volunteer team.

 In the fall of 2008, we welcomed 5-year old Mustafa to Portland, where he received life-saving medical and rehabilitative care.
 At the age of 2 years, in 2004, Mustafa was severely wounded by a U.S. bomb attack on Fallujah, Iraq.
 He lost a leg and had injuries extending into his pelvis.
 He survived, but spent four years unable to walk, in severe pain and with frequent infections.
 The amazing doctors and medical teams at Doernbecher Hospital and Shriner’s saved Mustafa’s life and provided him with a prosthesis enabling him to walk.